mitigation-controller/mitc/doc/User_Manual.md

 Figure below:

-* Left: probability density function (PDF) of the mitigation cost for two cases:
+* Left figure: probability density function (PDF) of the mitigation cost for two cases:
 1) Permanent: the distribution of mitigation cost when ALL mitigtion measures are included
 2) Tentative: the distribution of mitigation cost when only the OPTIMAL mitigation measures are included (the MitC)

-* Right: cumulative distribution function (CDF) of the mitigation cost for two cases above.
+* Right figure: cumulative distribution function (CDF) of the mitigation cost for two cases above.

 <p align="center">